Intravenous fluids

 Colloids

-For various reasons, their use has fallen out of favour.
+For various reasons (including anaphylaxis and AKI), their use has fallen out of favour.

 However, you should be aware of their chemical classification and the pros and cons associated with each.